 The Virtual-Real artist's book is a portfolio of the upcoming Virtual-Real artistic installation.

 20 cm by 20 cm by 2 cm, foamed PVC model, bound book, 10 pages, white cloth lining.

-Instantes (Instants) is a set of photos fixed on both sides of a movable canvas.
+Instantes (Instants) is a series of photographs fixed on both sides of a movable canvas.
 One side represents the instant, the other the relaxed, ordinary state, thus questioning the impossibility of perfect knowledge.

 30 cm by 30 cm by 3 cm when folded, black acrylic paint on five wooden panels.